savva-k/testing-spring-boot-applications-demystified-workshop/README.md

   - Still feature dev happening, see @ServiceConnection, MockMvcTester

 - Pitch follow-up courses/workshops
-  - Want to also onboard your colleauges?
+  - Want to also onboard your colleges?
 Being the only one in the office to care about testing is hard
   - On-demand courses

 - Summary